 Real Time Libel

 A more obvious danger is the reputation management angle.
-If you do a search for a person’s twitter handle (we’ll use Mike Martin aka googleandblog as an example) you’ll see not only his own tweets, but tweets mentioning him.
+If you do a search for a person's Twitter handle (we'll use Mike Martin as an example) you'll see not only his tweets but tweets mentioning him.
 If your Twitter handle is the same as your company name, you suddenly have a real time compliment or complaint feed showing up to anyone who searches your name on Google.
-(And just think of what this means for keyword based Twitter accounts.)
+(And just think of what this means for keyword-based Twitter accounts.)

 Real Time Danger